Monday, January 20, 2025

 -- Map, Sophie Dressler, "A Bridge over Time," 2018 (in French); wind, Harald Wolff

-Transferring production to places with cheap labor, car pollution and the grand construction of the 1980's (the City of Sciences, the Ministry of Finance, Opéra Bastille) attenuate the separation between east and west, but museums, monuments and luxury establishments are almost always in the west, while cultural dynamism is mainly in the east where rents are more affordable.
+Transferring production to places abroad where labor is cheap, pollution and the grand construction of the 1980's (the City of Sciences, the Ministry of Finance, Opéra Bastille) attenuate the separation between east and west, but museums, monuments and luxury establishments are almost always in the west, while cultural dynamism is mainly in the east where rents are lower.

 Add medieval trade routes and medieval and later ramparts, which the métro map reveals.
 Straight lines follow trade routes, curved lines ramparts: Both avoid house foundations.